-The opening and operation of onshore foreign currency and offshore bank accounts is authorised for exporters, companies or organisations, employees of international companies or organisations and all entities that generate or receive foreign currency.
-The opening of bank accounts by any other legal entities requires prior authorisation by the Bank of Mozambique.
+The opening and operation of onshore foreign currency and offshore bank accounts by non-resident entities is free, save if such accounts are related to capital market transactions, in which case, the opening of such accounts is subject to prior authorisation by the Bank of Mozambique.
+The opening and operation of onshore foreign currency and offshore bank accounts by entities resident in Mozambique is authorised for Mozambican residents with an established relationship with international/ non-resident entities, such as exporters, companies or organisations, employees of international companies or organisations and all entities that generate or receive foreign currency.
+The opening of foreign currency bank accounts by entities resident in Mozambique without such established relationship requires prior authorisation from the Bank of Mozambique.